Warwick Words History Festival

 takes place each year, and as part of this year’s varied programme, the festival held an event specifically for 0-5 year olds and their carers.
 Warwick Library

 hosted a special themed Bookstart Party for the youngest of local residents, featuring an appearance by the one and only Bookstart Bear.

 Bookstart is an initiative from What is Bookstart?Booktrust

 , the UK’s largest children’s reading charity.
 Each year they reach 3.5 million children across the UK with books, resources and support to help develop a love of reading.

 Bookstart gives free books to every child in England and Wales, when they are a baby and also just before school.
 They offer tips on reading together as families, and libraries also deliver the Bookstart programme in forms of special events such as rhyme time sessions.
-You can find out more about the Bookstart programme here.
-We love books and love going to the library to discover new books (such as our favourite books from earlier in the year).
+You can find out more about the Bookstart programme here

 We arrived at Warwick Library and were greeted by a friendly member of staff who signed us in (and even gave us Bookstart Bear stickers).
 Attendees had to pre-register on Eventbrite, so they could keep an eye on numbers, but the event was free of charge.
 We took our seats in the corner of the library which had been set up with colourful pillows and mats.
 The theme of the event was Knights and Castles.
 It was wonderful to see a few of the little ones dressed up for the occasion.